JowitaKa/blog-starter-kit/_posts/career-path.md

 ## Why?

 I often hear people being astonished. how did I move from translating into engineering?
 There is actually a lot of parallel skills in the work of translator and software developer.
-Different languages obviously. looking for different ways of expressing what you mean, analysing the syntax and semantics, logical thinking and analytical skills, always staying open minded and learning fast new domains.
+Different languages, obviously.
+Looking for different ways of expressing what you mean, analysing the syntax and semantics, logical thinking and analytical skills, always staying open-minded and learning fast new domains.

 On the other hand, is a family manager very similar to a project manager job.
 Stay on top, see the big picture and plan ahead, be well organized and lead people, social and communication skills, listening, empathy, care, time management, expectation management and motivation, team work, getting along with different characters and dealing with conflicts.